AnirudhV16/BuyHub/README.md

-# 🛍️ BuyHub - Modern E-commerce Platform
+# 🛍️ BuyHub - Starter Hub for Online Selling

 A scalable online retail system aimed at helping small businesses manage products, payments, and customer orders efficiently in one place.